We are in uncertain times.

 Strong companies with the characteristics listed above may also take a hit during a downturn, but they usually bounce back quickly when things clear up.

-When high-quality companies are trading at prices that are on par or lower than their intrinsic values, then it could be a perfect pitch for you.
+When high-quality companies are trading at prices on par or lower than their intrinsic values, it could be a perfect pitch for you.
 And you have to swing hard.

 4. Bonus Tip: Limit Access to Our Trading Account